Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

-You must register for work, which can be done here https://nhworksjobmatch.nhes.nh.gov/.
 You must continue to file weekly.
 Also, you must continue to be able and available for full-time work.
 You must actively seek employment, while keeping a record of your work search activities.
+You must register with the Job Match System.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?